shigophilo/shigophilo.github.io/_posts/2022-05-23-credential-guard-bypass.md

 ![](/assets/posts/2022-05-23-credential-guard-bypass/05_ghidra-spinitialize-refs.png)

 The `RegQueryValueExW` call is interesting because the x86 opcode of a function call is rather easy to identify.
-From there, we could then work backwards and see how the fifth argument is handled.
+From there, we could then work backward and see how the fifth argument is handled.
 This is a potential avenue to consider so let's keep it in mind.

 That would be a way to identify the `g_fParameter_UseLogonCredential` variable but what about `g_IsCredGuardEnabled`?
 The code from the "Decompile" view is not that easy to interpret as is, so we will have to go a bit deeper.